 Sound Quality

 Listeners who have used these headphones are somewhat split on the sound quality.
-Those that have experience with higher-end studio headphones tend to find the sound on these overrated.
+Those that have experience with higher-end studio headphones might find the sound to be overrated.
 Those who are used to lower-priced headphones might find the sound to be quite nice.
+Personally, I like the sound of these headphones, but can see how people might not.

-The closed ear design on these headphones will help block out environmental noises even though they are not true noise-cancelling headphones.
+The closed back design on these headphones will help block out environmental noises even though they are not true noise-cancelling headphones.
 The closed ear design makes for a less airy sound stage – which may or may not be ideal depending on what type of sound you prefer.
+This is great for electronic drummers and those who want a more consistent sound when working in different acoustic environments.

 Comfort